daviaraujocc/log-sense-ai/README.md

 LOG-SENSE provides two output formats:

 1. Console reports with color-coded formatting for quick assessment
+2. JSON output for structured data analysis and integration with other tools
-2. PDF reports for documentation and sharing
+3. PDF reports for documentation and sharing

 ## Limitations